Gortnahoe: Buolick tower house, church and cemetery

-Evidence of ancient settlement in the area include multiple ring forts, a ringwork and bailey structure and medieval church and graveyard.
+Evidence of ancient settlement in the Gortnahoe area includes a number of ringforts, a ringwork and bailey structure, and a medieval church and graveyard.

 The latter, in Buolick townland, lies immediately west of a 15th-century castle or tower house.
 The castle's interior is relatively intact with stairs, murder hole and garderobe structure.

-The ruined medieval church and graveyard which contains a number of medieval tombstones.
-During archaeological digs, two large bells were uncovered on the site, these were displayed outside the Archbishop's Palace in Thurles beside the Cathedral of the Assumption, until the restoration of Holy Cross Abbey, where they were rehung and remain to this day.
+Buolick was a parish as far back as 1291, and the ruined medieval church and graveyard contains a number of medieval tombstones.
+The church in Buolick also has a residential tower.
+In the 1890s, two large bells were uncovered on the site.
+The bells were displayed outside the Archbishop's Palace in Thurles beside the Cathedral of the Assumption.
+They remained in Thurles until the restoration of Holy Cross Abbey, where they were rehung and remain to this day.

-Kilcooley
+Kilcooley Abbey

+Kilcooley Abbey, approximately 2 km to the east of Gortnahoe village is a Cistercian abbey which dates from 1182.
+With the decline of the Celtic monasteries and the arrival of the Cistercians in Ireland in the 12th century, the monastery of Kilcooley was established by the monks from Jerpoint Abbey in 1184.
+The monastery continued to prosper until the disestablishment of the monasteries by King Henry VIII in 1539.

-Kilcooley, located within walking distance of the village, consists of one of Ireland's largest country estates.
-It is the ancestral home of the Ponsonby-Barker family, and remained in their ownership until the estate was sold in 2008.
-Upon the grounds sits a Cistercian abbey known as Kilcooley Abbey which dates from 1182.
-The church has two large carved windows on its east and west side, and its chancel contains two stone tombs and a stone altar.
+The abbey's church has two large carved windows on its east and west side, and its chancel contains two stone tombs and a stone altar.
 One of these tombs is that of the knight Piers Fitz Oge Butler.
 His tomb records his death as taking place in 1526 and has some carvings of ten apostles on the side of it carved by Rory O'Tunney.
 The sacristy is entered through a carved archway that has several carvings, including a scene depicting the crucifixion and a mermaid holding a mirror, which was meant to depict vanity.

+The stonework at the ruins of Kilcooley Abbey was undertaken mainly by the O'Tunneys, including the tomb of Pierce Butler of Lismolin (who was descended from John Butler of Clonamicklon) and a number of other headstones.
+The carved slabs of the crucifixion, the abbot, St. Christopher and the mermaid are also examples of their work.

-Although the private manor house and most the lands are now private property, the abbey remains open to the public.
+The ruins of Kilcooley Abbey are now within a large country estate.
+The Kilcooley Abbey estate was historically associated with the Ponsonby-Barker family.
+It remained in their ownership until the estate was sold in 2008.
+While the private manor house and most the lands at Kilcooley are private property, the abbey remains open to the public.